Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "Daniel, my friend... there’s some kinds of work that’ll never go out of style.
 Most people aren’t suited to do it.
 Those of us who are..."

 Daniel sighed, and picked up his steak knife.
-"Go to interesting places, meet interesting people…" he said.
+"Go to interesting places, meet interesting people..." he said.

 They left the sentence unfinished.